mzabani/codd/docs/BACKGROUND-MIGRATIONS.md

 -- environments, if you prefer.
 SELECT codd.synchronously_finalize_background_job('make-employee_id-a-bigint', '10 seconds');

 -- You still have to rename and drop columns yourself.
-The 'codd.populate_table_gradually' function -- does only that: populate the new column.
+The 'codd.update_table_gradually' function -- does only that: populate the new column.
 ALTER TABLE employee ALTER COLUMN new_employee_id SET DEFAULT nextval('employee_employee_id_seq');
 ALTER SEQUENCE employee_employee_id_seq OWNED BY employee.new_employee_id;